Anomaly Detection based on Markov Data: A Statistical Depth Approach: Application to Anomaly Detection

 {\bf Queuing system.} Consider now a GI/G/1 queuing system with interarrival times \(T_n\) and service times \(V_n\) where \(\{T_n\}_{n\geq 0}\) and \(\{V_n\}_{n\geq 0}\) are independent i.i.d. sequences with distributions \(V\) and \(T\) respectively.
-Denote by \(X_n\) the waiting time of the \(n\)-th customer and assume that \(X_0=0\), then, \(X_{n+1}=\max(0,X_{n}+W_{n})\) where \(W_n=V_n-T_n\) which corresponds to Example \ref{ex:modulated_random_walk}.
+Denote by \(X_n\) the waiting time of the \(n\)-th customer and assume that \(X_0=0\), then, \(X_{n+1}=\max(0,X_{n}+W_{n})\) where \(W_n=V_n-T_n\), which corresponds to Example \ref{ex:modulated_random_walk}.
 Here, \(V\) and \(T\) are exponential r.v.'s with means \(0.45\) and, \(0.5\) respectively.

 \textbf{Generation of anomalous paths.} We examine $4$ types of anomalies (isolated/shock, two dynamic and shift), generated by modifying the Markov model over a path segment.
 For the ARCH(1) model, the isolated anomaly is simulated by setting \(m(x)=5x\) and \(\sigma(x)=|x|^{1/2}\) for two steps.
 The first dynamic anomaly alters \(m(x)=1/{(2+\exp(-x))}\) for 60\% of the path, while the second takes \(\sigma(x)=0.5\sqrt{x^2+1}\) over 60\% of the trajectory.
 The shift anomaly uses \(m(x)\equiv 2\) for 60\% of the path length.

 For the queuing system, the shock anomaly is generated by using \(V\) as an exponential distribution with a mean of $2.25$ over 10\% of the trajectory.
 The first dynamic anomaly changes the interarrival time distribution \(T\) to an exponential with a mean of $0.1$ over 20\% of the path, simulating a period of increased customer arrivals.
 The second dynamic anomaly modifies the service time distribution \(V\) to \(0.55 \mathcal{U}\), where \(\mathcal{U}\) is uniform on $(0,2)$, over 30\% of the path, representing a period of slightly slower service times.
 The shift anomaly is generated by considering deterministic interarrival times \(T_n=2^{-n}\) over 25 of steps.
-For more details on each anomaly and their generation, see \ref{sec:anomaly_generation}.

 For each model we simulated one long training path (\(n=1000\)) and $4$ contaminated data sets, each one containing \(200\) paths of random length (between \(50\) and \(200\)) where 50\% of those contain a specific type of anomaly.
-Based on the long path, a kernel estimator \(\hat{\kernel}\) (see \ref{subsec:kernel_supp}) is computed and used next to infer, for each trajectory, the Markov depth \(\Depth_{\kernel}\) based on Tukey's depth.
+Based on the long path, a kernel estimator \(\hat{\kernel}\) (see \ref{subsec:kernel_supp}) is computed and used to infer, for each trajectory, the Markov depth \(\Depth_{\kernel}\) based on the half-space depth.